 04/23/67 George C. Wallace, Former Governor of Alabama

-04/30/67 Representative L. Mendel Rivers, (D) South Carolina, Chairman
+04/30/67 Representative L. Mendel Rivers, (D) South Carolina, Chairman of House Armed

 Services Committee (Slight X-talk near end)